alexandrazykova/Regex-Tutorial/gist-template.md

 ### Anchors

-"^" and "$" are used to specify the start and end of a line or string.
+"^" and "$" anchors are used to specify the start and end of a line or string.

 ### Quantifiers

 These are used to specify how many times a character or group should occur.
 Examples include *, +, ?, and {}

 In the email validation expression, we are using the following.
-"+" quantifier to match 1 or more of the precending token {2,6} quantifier to match between 2 and 6 of the precending token
+"+" quantifier to match 1 or more of the precending token.
+{2,6} quantifier to match between 2 and 6 of the precending token.

 ### Character Classes

 These allow to specify a set of characters that can match at a certain position.
-In out case, we are using \d which matches any digit character 0-9
+In out case, we are using \d which matches any digit character 0-9.

 ### Grouping and Capturing

 Capturing Groups: Parentheses () are used to create capture groups, which allow you to extract portions of a matched text.

-First capturing group ([a-z0-9_\.-]+)
+First capturing group ([a-z0-9_\.-]+):
-Range a-z: matches a character in the range "a" to "z", case sensitive Range 0-9: matches a character in the range "0" to "9" _ character: matches a "_" characters
+Range a-z: matches a character in the range "a" to "z", case sensitive.
+Range 0-9: matches a character in the range "0" to "9".
+_ character: matches a "_" characters.
-\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n
+\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n.
-- character: matches a "-" character
+- character: matches a "-" character.
-+ quantifier to match 1 or more of the precending token placed outside of []
++ quantifier to match 1 or more of the precending token placed outside of [].

-@ character: matches a "@" character
+@ character: matches a "@" character.

-Second capturing group ([\da-z\.-]+)
+Second capturing group ([\da-z\.-]+):
-\d : matches any digit character 0-9
+\d : matches any digit character 0-9.
-Range a-z: matches a character in the range "a" to "z", case sensitive
+Range a-z: matches a character in the range "a" to "z", case sensitive.
-\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n
+\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n.
-- character: matches a "-" character
+- character: matches a "-" character.
-+ quantifier to match 1 or more of the precending token placed outside of []
++ quantifier to match 1 or more of the precending token placed outside of [].

-\. character to match a literal dot, has to be escaped by using a slash in order to match a period
+\. character to match a literal dot, has to be escaped by using a slash in order to match a period.

-Third capturing goup ([a-z\.]{2,6})
+Third capturing goup ([a-z\.]{2,6}):
-Range a-z: matches a character in the range "a" to "z", case sensitive
+Range a-z: matches a character in the range "a" to "z", case sensitive.
-\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n {2,6} quantifier to match between 2 and 6 of the precending token
+\. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n.
+{2,6} quantifier to match between 2 and 6 of the precending token.

 ### Bracket Expressions

 Characters defined inside a set of square brackets [] are the once that we want to match.
 It is also known as a positive character group, because they outline the characters we want to include.
-Our email regex includes three sets
+Our email regex includes three sets.

 ([a-z0-9_\.-]+)
 ([\da-z\.-]+)